Deep thermalization under charge-conserving quantum dynamics: Numerical results

 \subsection{Charge non-revealing measurements}

 Next we verify our predictions for $x$-basis measurements, which are charge-non-revealing.
-We again focus on the second moment ($k=2$) and consider the N\'eel state $\ket{01}^{\otimes N/2}$ and $X$-basis product state $\ket{+}^{\otimes N}$.
+We again focus on the second moment ($k=2$) and consider the N\'eel state $\ket{01}^{\otimes N/2}$ and $X$-basis product state $\ket{+-}^{\otimes N/2}$.
 In the former case, the results of Sec.~\ref{sec:ensemble_x} suggest convergence to the Haar ensemble.
-The latter case falls outside the ones we could address analytically, but it is natural to conjecture the same outcome.
+The latter case falls outside the ones we could address by replica methods, but our general ansatz predicts the same outcome.
 For this reason we set the target ensemble to be the Haar ensemble and compute the distance $\Delta^{(2)} = \frac{1}{2} \| \rho^{(2)}_{\mathcal E} - \rho_{\rm Haar}^{(2)}\|_{\rm tr}$.

 For the $X$-basis state, Fig.~\ref{fig:xbasis_Haar} (a), we can clearly see that $\Delta^{(2)}$ decays to a late-time plateau that is exponentially small in the size of the total system $N$, consistent with deep thermalization to the Haar ensemble.
 For the N\'eel state, on the other hand, the convergence as a function of $N$ appears considerably slower, as shown in Fig. \ref{fig:xbasis_Haar} (b).
 The reason for these strong finite-size effects is due to the first moment: $\rho_A$ (at late time, on average) is diagonal, with entries that depend only on the charge sector $Q_A$ and are given by